seolinjung/Seodang/README.md

 The picture used is of the late 18th century painting by Joseon dynasty painter Kim Hong-Do, titled *Seodang*.

-KoNLPy was essential for the natural language processing asepct of this project.
+KoNLPy was essential for the natural language processing aspect of this project.
 Attributions are as follows:

 - Eunjeong L. Park, Sungzoon Cho.
 “KoNLPy: Korean natural language processing in Python”, Proceedings of the 26th Annual Conference on Human & Cognitive Language Technology, Chuncheon, Korea, Oct 2014.